CyprusTravel Guide

 Take a boat ride from Protaras on the south-eastern side of Cyprus to Cape Greco and feast your eyes on the gorgeous coastline, turquoise waters and towering cliffs honeycombed with secret coves.
 Swim in sea caves, do a 10m dive off the rocks into the ocean, and float in the remote Blue Lagoon.

 Cyprus also has a modern, edgier side, reflected in its street art.
 Most main cities have permanent works to discover on a walkabout, while the Old Town of the divided capital Nicosia is a hotspot!
-Join a street art tour to find some of the best pieces, or coordinate your vacation with the annual Street Life Festival in Limassol in April, when artists turn the streets into canvases.
+Join a street art tour to find some of the best pieces, or coordinate your holiday with the annual Street Life Festival in Limassol in April, when artists turn the streets into canvases.

 Cyprus has more than 60 Byzantine sites, including monasteries and churches.
 If this spectacular architecture featuring frescoes and icons fascinates you, head off on the Byzantine church route that travels through three regions in the Troodos Mountains in Southern Cyprus.
 In the Solea region, the 11th-century Kykkos Monastery is one of the most popular tourist attractions, perched on a mountain peak.
 It’s one of the most ornate, with gold interiors, arches, mosaics and frescoes that tell stories of saints and angels.
 It houses an equally ornate museum.